 Average Weather in Twentynine Palms California, United States

-In Twentynine Palms, the temperature typically varies from 38°F to 102°F over the course of the year, and is rarely below 30°F or above 108°F.
+In Twentynine Palms, the summers are sweltering, the winters are cold, and it is dry and mostly clear year round.
+Over the course of the year, the temperature typically varies from 38°F to 102°F and is rarely below 30°F or above 108°F.

 The hot season lasts for 3.5 months, from June 3 to September 19, with an average daily high temperature above 94°F. The hottest day of the year is July 14, with an average high of 102°F and low of 76°F.